temporalio/documentation/docs/typescript/failures.md

 - Other TemporalFailures -> same as retryable application failure
 - Any other error -> fails the workflow task and can be retried

-> Note: Before TypeScript SDK v0.17.0, throwing any error in a Workflow would cause the Workflow execution to fail - in other words, all errors were "retryable".
+> Note: Before TypeScript SDK v0.17.0, throwing any error in a Workflow would cause the Workflow execution to fail - in other words, all errors were Application Failures.
 The semantics of this was corrected in v0.17.

 ### Pattern: Wrapping Errors with Interceptors